San Luis, Argentina

 San Luis ([ˈsan ˈlwis]) is the capital city of San Luis Province in the Cuyo region of Argentina.
 It is also the seat of the Juan Martín de Pueyrredón Department.

 City information

 Points of interest in the city include the Park of the Nations, the neoclassical cathedral, a number of museums, including the Dora Ochoa De Masramón Provincial Museum, and examples of colonial architecture.
 A number of landmarks honour the Argentine War of Independence, as well.
-Independence Park features an equestrian monument to General José de San Martín, liberator of Argentina, Chile and Perú.
+Independence Park features an equestrian monument to General José de San Martín, liberator of Argentina, Chile and Peru.
 Nearby Pringles Plaza honours Colonel Juan Pascual Pringles, one of San Martín's chief adjutants and, briefly, Governor of San Luis Province.

 Fishing in the nearby Lake Potrero de los Funes, and other locations, is also popular.
 The Sierra de las Quijadas National Park is located 122 km from the city.

+Solar Power

+Located just outside the city is the Solar power park Caldenes del Oeste.

 Transport

 National Route 7 connects San Luis to Mendoza, 255 km to the west, and Buenos Aires, 791 km to the east.
 San Luis Airport is located less than 2 miles north of the city centre, and has regular flights to Buenos Aires.